-Professor Peter Hansford of University College London has been commissioned by the Board of Network Rail to undertake an Independent Review of ‘contestability’ in the UK Rail Market, with the intent of “Encouraging Third Party Investment and Infrastructure Delivery on the National Railway”.
+Professor Peter Hansford of University College London was commissioned by the Board of Network Rail to undertake an Independent Review of ‘contestability’ in the UK Rail Market, with the intent of “Encouraging Third Party Investment and Infrastructure Delivery on the National Railway”.

-The Review will consider opportunities for innovation and the use of alternative project delivery models on Britain’s rail network, and explore the barriers that prevent or discourage third parties from investing in, and delivering, rail infrastructure projects.
+The Review considered opportunities for innovation and the use of alternative project delivery models on Britain’s rail network, and explore the barriers that prevent or discourage third parties from investing in, and delivering, rail infrastructure projects.

 Please note that the ‘Call for Evidence’ has now closed.